catrincm/johannes-website/content/home/xx-featuredpublns.md

 widget = "featured"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 80  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 50  # Order that this section will appear.

 title = "Featured Publications" subtitle = ""

+# To include a "See all" link which links to all publications etc set `link_to_more` to "true" (uncomment the below)
+link_to_more = true

 [content]
   # Page type to display.
 E.g. post, talk, or publication.